-Hampshire College has 13 emergency call boxes.
+Hampshire College has several emergency call boxes.
 Their use is not restricted to emergencies; use them to report incidents or suspicious people, or to ask for assistance or an escort.
-Pressing the Help button on any emergency phone will signal Campus Safety and Security automatically and direct someone to you.
+Pressing the Help button on any emergency phone will connect you to Campus Safety and Security automatically.